Kaliumhexacyanoferrat/GenHTTP/README.md

 # GenHTTP Webserver

-GenHTTP is a lightweight web server written in pure C# with few dependencies to 3rd-party libraries.
-The main purpose of this project is to serve small web applications and web services written in .NET, allowing developers to concentrate on the functionality rather than on handling the infrastructure.
+GenHTTP is a lightweight web server written in pure C# with only a few dependencies to 3rd-party libraries.
+The main purpose of this project is to quickly create feature rich web applications and web services written in .NET, allowing developers to concentrate on the functionality rather than on messing around with configuration files, CSS or bundling JS files.
+Projects are mainly written in .NET, which allows C# developers to use their familiar toolset in web application development as well.

 As an example, the website of this project is hosted on a Raspberry Pi: [genhttp.org](https://genhttp.org/)